cap-js-community/cds-cucumber/docs/ENV.md

 ### CDS\_SERVICE\_DIR

 Specifies the root directory of the cds service.
-The cds service will be started in the specified directory by setting it the the current working directory.
+The cds service will be started in the specified directory by setting it as a current working directory.

 Example:
 ```